MoNobIos/AI/README.md

-# AI-8-puzzle-heuristic
+# AI
-solve 8 puzzle by heuristic search
+solve somethings by AI